Our Final Panama Budget & Impressions

 Almost everywhere you go you’ll hear it, mostly energizing, occasionally irritating.
 Most noticeably in shops, supermarkets, restaurants, lobby’s, and in buses and taxis.
 You’ll also start to notice salsa variations: classic salsa (the best), fusion salsa with rap or hip-hop, or traditional salsa featuring an accordion and warbling female falsetto.

-You’ll know they’ve gotten to you when you find yourself impulsively gyrating to the salsa music playing in the hotel lifts.
+You’ll know it’s gotten to you when you find yourself reflexively gyrating to the salsa music playing in the hotel lifts.

 This was a big surprise.
 Even in jungle areas we had very little problem with mosquitoes, and we rarely bothered to apply deet protection.